MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/lsaiso-process-high-cpu-usage.md

 This article provides resolutions of a problem in which the LSAISO process experiences high CPU usage on a computer that's running Windows.

-_Applies to:_ &nbsp; Windows 10 - all editions, Windows Server 2016, Windows Server 2019
+_Applies to:_ &nbsp; Windows 10 - all editions, Windows 11 - all editions, Windows Server 2016, Windows Server 2019, Windows Server 2022
 _Original KB number:_ &nbsp; 4032786

 ## Symptoms